 When there is only one space left and subject to venue restrictions, we reserve the right to accept a registration from couples travelling together and, in this case only, will exceed the maximum participation.

-Instructor's personal photography during workshops is minimal but, without exception, our participants are our primary focus and priority.
+Instructor's personal photography during workshops is minimal; without exception, our participants are our primary focus and priority.

 Unless noted, tuition and fees do not include travel, lodging, transportation or meals.
 We encourage you to make your lodging reservations directly and as soon as possible after you register.
 Blocks of rooms have been set aside for us but unsold rooms are released usually 30 days prior to the event.
 So, waiting until the last minute is risky in terms of both room and group rate availability.

-We also encourage car-pooling to minimize the number of vehicles at any given site.
+We also encourage car-pooling at our venues to minimize the number of vehicles at any given site.
 We’ll assist in coordinating carpools the first evening of the event.

 Itinerary / Agenda

-Thirty to forty-five days before your workshop, you'll receive a preliminary itinerary/agenda and suggestions on dress, equipment and anything else we have on our mind and, ten days before, a PDF copy of our "Class Notes" (more than 50 pages) — to our knowledge, one of the most comprehensive set of notes available anywhere.
+Approximately sixty days before your workshop, you'll receive a preliminary itinerary/agenda and suggestions on dress, equipment and anything else we have on our mind and a PDF copy of our "CLASS NOTES" (almost 60 pages) — to our knowledge, one of the most comprehensive set of notes available anywhere.
+We update these at least annually to assure they contain the most up-to-date information.
+You'll also be required to sign a release (example here); our insurers like that.